Ukrainian desertion crisis

 Desertion from the Armed forces of Ukraine during the Russian invasion of Ukraine has reached significant proportions.
-According to the Prosecutor General's Office of Ukraine, from 24 February 2022 until August 2025 there has been more than 200 000 AWOL and 50 000 desertion cases opened, with at least 100 000 AWOL cases in 7 months of 2025 alone.
+According to the Prosecutor General's Office of Ukraine, between 24 February 2022 and August 2025, there were more than 200,000 AWOL and 50,000 desertion cases opened with at least 161,461 AWOL and 21,479 desertion cases in the first 10 months of 2025 alone.
+Over 21,000 criminal cases related to AWOL or desertion were opened in October of 2025, which was the highest in all 4 years of war.

+Deutsche Welle reported, that in 2023-2024 the number of AWOL cases in the Armed Forces of Ukraine was so large, that only 7% of them were investigated.

 Legislation and legal terms

-At the beginning of Russian invasion of Ukraine, Volodymyr Zelenskyy signed a law on general mobilization, according to which men aged 27 to 60 were liable for mobilization into military service.
-In April 2024 he signed a law that lowered minimum age to 25.
+At the beginning of the Russian invasion of Ukraine, Volodymyr Zelenskyy signed a law on general mobilization, according to which men aged 27 to 60 were liable for mobilization into military service.
+In April 2024 he signed a law that lowered the minimum age to 25.

 Ukrainian law distinguishes between desertion (Article 408) and unauthorized abandonment of a military unit (AWOL) (Article 407).
 Desertion is the unauthorized departure from a military unit or place of service with the intent to evade duty.
-AWOL refers to temporarily leaving the unit without the commander’s permission but without the intention to evade service entirely, focusing on the act of leaving and the duration of absence.
+AWOL refers to temporarily leaving the unit without the commander's permission but without the intention to evade service entirely, focusing on the act of leaving and the duration of absence.
 If found guilty, a deserter faces a prison sentence of 5 to 12 years.
 Unauthorized abandonment of a military unit (AWOL) is punishable by imprisonment for 5 to 10 years.

 On August 20, 2024, the Verkhovna Rada abolished criminal liability for those who deserted for the first time, subject to the condition of returning to the ranks of the Armed Forces of Ukraine.
 Until the end of November 2024, a service member could change his brigade only with the consent of his commander.
 Under the new law, a deserter returning to service can choose a different brigade.

-On November 28, 2024, Zelensky signed a law exempting Ukrainian Armed Forces soldiers who left their unit from criminal persecution if they return to their unit by January 1, 2025.
-They will even be given back all their benefits, pay, supplies, and food provisions.
+On November 28, 2024, Zelensky signed a law exempting Ukrainian Armed Forces soldiers who left their unit from criminal persecution if they return to their unit by January 1, 2025, while also returning all their benefits, pay, supplies, and food provisions.
 This option can only be used once.
 Upon the soldier's return, their commander must reinstate their contract within 72 hours and notify investigative authorities of their return.
 After this, the soldier who left their unit without authorization will be assigned to a reserve battalion, from where they will be assigned to a military unit other than the one in which they previously served.
 The deadline was subsequently extended until early March 2025.

 According to a representative of the State Bureau of Investigation of Ukraine, the prosecutor's office and the military bring charges against deserters only when they cannot be returned to their units.